-- Agree Budgets with Family and Friends.
-If, like I've suggested above, you will be allocating presents to be given to your children by friends and family, you may want to confirm Christmas present budgets with them beforehand.
+If, as I've suggested above, you will be allocating presents to be given to your children by friends and family, you may want to confirm Christmas present budgets with them beforehand.
 This isn't just useful for gifts being given to children, but also other family members and friends.
 It helps us to budget more effectively and maybe even get a little creative with our gift choices!

 - If artificial, is it still looking good or do you need a new one?

-- Where will you get a real one - what size can you fit in your car/room?
+- Where will you get a real one, and what size can you fit in your car/room?